-Gabriel has 20 years’ professional acting experience.
-Best known for hundreds of roles as a lead on popular sketch TV show Comedy Inc. (Parodie Komedie Czech TV), he’s a graduate of NIDA, performed on all stages of the Sydney Opera House, and read books/stories for ABC and BBC Radio.
-Here in Prague, Gabriel’s acted in US/UK films and TV The Catcher Was a Spy, Jojo Rabbit, Carnival Row, Knightfall, Legends, and Czech-produced video game Kingdom Come: Deliverance.
-He’s worked with Professor Hilský, performing Shakespeare speeches (Ústřední knihovna, Dejvické divadlo), and with Divadlo Spejbla a Hurvínka as an English consultant.
-He’s currently the global-English voice of BMW in-house training.
-If Cimrman himself had written this short bio, Gabriel might also have played duets with Josef Suk and been Kafka’s pen pal.
-As it is, Gabriel’s just proud to be part of the rich tradition of Jára Cimrman.
+Gabriel has 20+ years’ professional acting experience.
+Known for hundreds of roles as a lead on popular TV sketch-show Comedy Inc, he’s a NIDA graduate, performed all stages of Sydney Opera House, and read books/stories/poetry for ABC and BBC radio.
+In Prague, Gabriel acts in US/UK films/TV, such as Jojo Rabbit, The Catcher Was a Spy, Carnival Row, Spy City, Knightfall, Legends, and in Czech productions like Ondříček’s Zátopek and video game Kingdom Come: Deliverance.
+He performs Shakespeare with Professor Hilský and worked with Divadlo Spejbla a Hurvínka as an English consultant.
+As narrator/voice, Gabriel’s recorded audio guides for Czech institutions like Univerzita Karlova and Mendelovo muzeum Brno, dubbed the title-role Komenský for Czech movie Comenius, and worked with a host of international brands, including as global-English voice of BMW in-house training.
+Gabriel is proud to be part of the rich tradition of Jára Cimrman.

 Ben had been treading the boards at various theatre companies for years before, in his 40s, he decided to take a chance on turning professional.
 It was a good decision for almost immediately he got a lucky break: one of his first professional roles as an actor was as the eponymous Ben in the original BBC, The Office.
 His appearances in this critically-acclaimed situation comedy, lead to other TV roles in the UK and the theatre, too; and, eventually, here in Prague, film; and like a lot of the English-speaking actors here in Prague, he had roles in Knightfall, Carnival Row, Borg & McEnroe and Ophelia.
 Ben, like his colleagues, feels very privileged to be part of the unique phenomenon that is Jara Cimrman.